Receive relevant New and Updated programmes: Personal Updates !

 The Norwegian University of Science and Technology (NTNU) is the high-tech research and education engine that runs the city of Trondheim, Norway.
 Everything is connected to it, from large independent research organisations like SINTEF to every other facility in in the city.
 It has two main campuses, one for technological studies called Gløshaugen and one for arts and social sciences, called Dragvoll.
 They are both enormous, with many buildings, many floors above and below ground, all thoroughly equipped: special labs and study rooms where you can spend your time after lectures and write for your papers.
 Computer rooms, cafeterias, books shops where you can buy textbooks and everything else you need for your courses without having to search in other stores downtown.

-Editor's note: Check out hundreds of exciting study opportunities in Norway!
+Editor's note: Don't forget to check out the hundreds of exciting study opportunities in Norway!

 The academic year is divided into two semesters, the autumn one starting in August and the spring one in January.
 Lectures are held until the beginning of December and exams are in December and January, with vacation before and after Christmas.
 For the second semester, lectures end in April or May, with exams until mid-June.